creepy-pirate/bootstrapProjects/BootMeta/README.md

-# Bootstrap 4 Starter Pack (BETA 4.0.0)
+# Bootstrap Project - BootMeta (Webdesign for a book)

-Latest version of Bootstrap 4!
+Made with Bootstrap 4!
 Automation with Gulp and support for sass!

 Deployed
 [here](https://bootmetaa.herokuapp.com/)